jubaer145/agro-web/README.md

 ## 🎉 Acknowledgments

-- Built for agricultural management in Kazakhstan
+- Built for agricultural management in Kyrgyzstan
 - Designed for government and farm administrators
-- Supports multilingual content (English/Kazakh/Russian)
+- Supports multilingual content (English/Kyrgyz/Russian)

 ---